facelessuser/RegReplace/docs/src/markdown/usage.md

     },
 ```

-## Replace Only Under Selection(s)
+## Replace Only Within Selection(s)

-Sometimes you only want to search under selections.
+Sometimes you only want to search inside selections.
 This can be done by enabling the `selection_only` setting in the settings file.
-By enabling this setting, regular expression targets will be limited to the current selection if and only if a selection exists.
+By enabling this setting, regular expression targets will be limited to the current selection if _and only if_ a selection exists.
 Auto replace/highlight on save events ignore this setting.
-If you have a command that you wish to ignore this setting, just set the `no_selection` argument to `true`.
-Highlight style will be forced to underline selections if `find_only` is set to ensure they will show up.
+If you want a given command to ignore this setting, just set the `no_selection` argument to `true`.
+Highlight style will be forced to underline selections if `find_only` is set, to ensure they will show up.

 ```js
     // Ignore "selection_only" setting